HeshamShaarawy/SPA/README.md

 The application is designed to assist Spa admin team with scheduling appointments, organizing client information, and payment collection.
 Full CRUD was implemented for 3 main models to effectively manage the data.
 The admin user is able to create new treatments, clients and connect them through bookings.
-Admin user is able to filter the data efficiently using several parameterls.
+Admin user is able to filter the data efficiently using several parameters.

 ## Inspiration

-Coming from different educational backgrounds and work experience, we decided to step into completely new field and learn coding.
+The developing team is Coming from different educational backgrounds and work experiences, with a common passion to build digital solutions and develop software and web applications.
 Constant support and each other progress - this what kept ourselves motivated and accountable in our learning journey.
 During the days of studying, all of us probably have had a thought of how lovely would be to spend a day in the SPA, therefore we put this idea into our project.

 ## Features

-* Login and Sign up
+* authentication and authorization (Sign up, login) - Django Token-based Authentication
 * CRUD client
-* CRUD appoitment
+* CRUD appointment
 * CRUD treatment
 * Filter search
 * Pagination